Matt Hancock hits out at Isabel Oakeshott in first statement since WhatsApp leak

 Matt Hancock has broken his silence after Whatsapp messages were leaked to the Daily Telegraph by journalist Isabel Oakeshott.

 Ms Oakeshott is the journalist behind the leak of more than 100,000 of Mr Hancock’s Whatsapp messages.
-She today claimed the former health secretary sent her “menacing message” after they were published.
+She today claimed the former health secretary sent her ‘menacing message‘ after they were published.

-The journalist, who was given the WhatsApp exchanges by Mr Hancock while they were collaborating on a book about the pandemic, claimed that the former health secretary sent her a “menacing message” in the early hours of Wednesday morning after the messages were published.
+The TalkTV presenter, who was given the WhatsApp exchanges by Mr Hancock while they were collaborating on a book about the pandemic, claimed that the former health secretary sent her the message in the early hours of Wednesday morning.

 The former health secretary has denied the allegation.
 In a brief statement, Mr Hancock said: “This is not true.”

-Mr Hancock responded on Thursday morning by saying he is “hugely disappointed” by what he said was a “massive betrayal and breach of trust by Isabel Oakeshott”.
+Mr Hancock responded further on Thursday morning by saying he is “hugely disappointed” by what he said was a “massive betrayal and breach of trust by Isabel Oakeshott”.

 In a statement, Mr Hancock said: “I am hugely disappointed and sad at the massive betrayal and breach of trust by Isabel Isabel Oakeshott.
 I am also sorry for the impact on the very many people – political colleagues, civil servants and friends – who worked hard with me to get through the pandemic and save lives.